BuildWeek-Pintereach/FrontEnd/README.md

 # FrontEnd
 INTRODUCTION:
 The Pintreach app is built for users who want to save and organize articles/studies they have read into categories.
-This app keep track of articles and documentation.
+This app keep track of articles saved to a user's board, and allows them to search for articles within the Community.

 Mission statement: Empower people to discover things they love (and keep them).